 ArcGIS supports Oracle SDO_Geometry and Esri ST_Geometry spatial types in Oracle databases.
 SDO_Geometry is a separate, third-party installation.
 To use the Esri ST_Geometry type to store spatial data, copy the ST_Geometry shape library to your Oracle machine and run the Create Spatial Type geoprocessing tool to create the ST_Geometry type, subtypes, and functions.

 Although PostgreSQL allows user accounts to write data to schemas of any name, ArcGIS requires that user accounts that create tables, views, or other objects in the database have identical user names and schema names.
-For example, you cannot connect from ArcGIS as vlad and write to the public schema.
+For example, you cannot connect from ArcGIS with the user name vlad and write to the public schema.

 Keep the following information in mind when using SAP HANA: